Education in New Zealand: State-integrated schools

 State-integrated schools are former private schools which have chosen to integrate into the state education system, becoming state schools but retaining their "special character": being run by a religious community or a specialist group.
 They were established in 1975 after the near-collapse of the then-private Catholic school system, which had run into financial difficulties and threatened to overwhelm the state school system were they to close.
 The majority of state-integrated schools are Catholic, but other Christian denominations, religions and educational philosophies are also represented.
 The private school owners stay on as proprietors, and sit on the school's board of trustees to ensure the special character is maintained.
 State-integrated schools charge "attendance dues" to parents to cover the costs of the still privately owned land and buildings, and to pay off any debts accrued by the school prior to integration.
 Typical attendance dues range between $240 and $740 per year for Catholic schools, and between $1,150 and $2,300 per year for non-Catholic state-integrated schools.
-Around 10% of students are enrolled in state-integrates schools.
+Around 10% of students are enrolled in state-integrated schools.